fdanilogamu/fdanilogamu.github.io/docs/superna.md

 <br>
 ### Documentation Rebuild Project
 <br>
-- **Description:** Rebuild the entire documentation from scratch using a docs-as-code method.
+- **Description:** Rebuild the entire documentation from scratch using docs-as-code method.
-- **Role in project:** Lead the project, overseeing two other team members.
+- **Role in project:** Led the project, overseeing two other team members.
 - **Outcome** Successfully rebuilt the legacy documentation and streamlined processes.

 <br>